Lucas State Ofc. Bldg.

 Requests for the purpose of family history take at least 60 days, regardless of the method of request.

-Effective January 1, 2005, state and county fees will increase to $15 for searches and certified copies of vital records.
+Effective January 1, 2014, state and county fees will increase to $20.00 for searches and certified copies of vital records.
 This fee is for the search of the record and is non-refundable.
-Also, no refunds may be made for overpayments of less than $15.
+No refunds will be made for overpayments of $5.00 or less.

 Fees must be paid in U.S. funds to the issuing registrar's office.
 In some instances, the local county registrar (County Recorder) may only accept cash or money orders for in-person requests and money orders for mail-in requests.
 All applications must be accompanied by a valid, current government-issued photo I.D. (legible photocopy if applying by mail) and all applicants must satisfactorily prove entitlement.